All Episodes

 That's absolutely essential.

-And Then thirdly, there will be maybe desirable goals like the continued, the military has to be, of course, supported.
+Then thirdly, there are going to be maybe desirable goals like the continued, there's the military has to be, of course, supported, and the security services have to be supported.

 And we move beyond that.

-So the Belt and Road initiative advances China's, the PRC's strategic goals as well as, of course, their economic, partially.
+So the Belt and Road Initiative advances China's, the PRC's strategic goals, as well as, of course, their economic partially.

 But nothing is going to stop their aggression, right?

-I think we want to keep that in mind that we're dealing with this hyper aggressive state.
+I think we want to keep that in mind that we're dealing with this hyper-aggressive state.

-As Xi Jinping is in control of it and the party is in control, we're going to see that.
+And as long as Xi Jinping is in control of it and the party is in control, we're going to see that.

 And that military parade is significant for a couple of reasons.

-And that's a warning to the US, Taiwan, the Philippines and India as well.
+And that's a warning to the U.S., Taiwan, the Philippines, and India as well.

-The parade is also there to strengthen up his rule, right, to show that he is in charge, Xi Jinping is in charge of this major military force.
+The parade also is there to shore up his rule, right, to show that he's in charge.

 And then, of course, Xi Jinping's military parade, which is a political weapon, right?